ashleychontos/pySYD/docs/quickstart.rst

 output information and displaying figures, is actually `False` by default.
 For our purposes here though, we will enable them to better understand how the software works.

-Here we will go through two different scenarios -- each demonstrating the two mains ways you can use the software.
+We will go through two examples -- each demonstrating a different usage scenario.
 We will start with the command-line example to break everything down, and then put it back together in a condensed version for the second.

-If you have *any* questions, please check our :ref:`user guide <usage/index>` for more information.
-If this still does not address your question or problem, feel free to contact `Ashley <achontos@hawaii.edu>`_ directly.
+If you have *any* questions, check out our :ref:`user guide <usage/index>` for more information.
+If this still does not address your question or problem, please do not hesitate to contact `Ashley <achontos@hawaii.edu>`_ directly.

 -----